-Anxiety is most usually based on things that have already happened, even if you dismiss or are not aware of your reaction to whatever has caused it.
-That is, often what we find when we explore the when and how of how your anxiety developed is that what you are afraid of is something that has already happened, that there are reasons why you developed anxiety as a symptom.
-It then feels to you as if you are not going to survive anything that triggers the same feeling, even if its seems unrelated, whether it's making a phone call, doing an assignment, going in to work, or a relationship break-up.
+Anxiety is usually based on things that have already happened, even if you are not aware what has caused it.
+That is, often what we find when we explore the when and how of your anxiety developing, is that there are reasons why you developed anxiety as a symptom.
+It may not even be something big: children can be overwhelmed by events that don’t overwhelm adults, and can then carry this generalised response into adulthood.
+This may mean that you feel overwhelmed by anything that triggers the same feeling, even if it seems unrelated, whether it's making a phone call, doing an assignment, going in to work, or a relationship break-up.

-One way of treating anxiety is keeping an anxiety diary, and to gradually learn what triggers your anxiety (which can be hard to do on your own if you feel constantly anxious).
-You can then learn to interrupt your avoidance in small steps.
-At the same time you can learn how you are trying to look after yourself with your anxiety, and how to achieve this in other, more constructive ways.
+One way of treating anxiety is keeping an anxiety diary, and to gradually learn what triggers your anxiety.
+You can then use this information as you learn to interrupt your avoidance in small steps.
+At the same time it's important to understand how you are trying to look after yourself with your anxiety, and how to achieve this in other, more constructive ways.

 1. Breathe.

 This is one of the proven, simplest and most effective things you can do for your anxiety.
-Breathe slower and deeper.
-Count slowly to four as you breathe in, then count to four as you breathe out, through your nose, not your mouth.
+Breathe more slowly and deeply.
+Count to four as you breathe in, then count to six or eight as you breathe out, through your nose, not your mouth.
 This interrupts what anxiety is doing to your body.
+Do ten to twenty breaths like this many times during the day.
 Keep practicing.

 2. Practice kindness to yourself and towards your anxiety.

-As I have said elsewhere, your anxiety is serving a purpose, it is your attempt to look after yourself in some way.
+As I have said, your anxiety is serving a purpose, it is your attempt to look after yourself in some way.
 Acknowledge your anxiety, acknowledge that it's taking care of you, instead of fighting it, or blaming yourself.
 Do this whenever you remember, many times a day.

 3. Awareness: Keep an anxiety diary